-- Analyze the skill so that you know the steps of the task you are teaching your students. - Consider the abilities of the child to perform the motor skills required to perform the task.
-For example, be aware of difficulties in fine motor skills and/or hand and finger strength and coordination required for initiating the step of pulling down pants. - Don't forget the importance of positive reinforcement.
+- Don't forget the importance of positive reinforcement.
 Use various words, phrases, actions, and tangible rewards so that the child does not become tired of or satiated with any one reinforcement strategy. - Remember to use "Wait Time".
 This is difficult to do sometimes, but it is necessary for developing independence.
-After a prompt is given - Wait - in order to give the child time to process the step of the task.
+After a prompt is given Wait in order to give the child time to process the step of the task.
 Observe carefully so that you don't help too soon. - Fade prompts as appropriate but don't fade so quickly that you cause frustration.
 Make the reinforcement for independent participation more exciting than reinforcement for hand-over-hand participation. - Keep the focus on increasing the child's participation.